SURGICAL TECHNOLOGY: We’re located in the Instructional Center (INS) in Health Sciences

 According to the Michigan Department of Labor and Economic Growth, in 2006, more than 2,700 people were employed throughout the state as surgical technologists.
 That number is expected to grow to nearly 3,300 by 2016.
 Nationally, the average annual salary is about $38,000.

-As a student in the Surgical Technology program at Kirtland Community College’s West Branch site, you will be trained to work with surgeons and other medical personal to ensure a safe environment, including monitoring equipment to maximize every patient’s well-being during invasive and diagnostic procedures.
+As a student in the Surgical Technology program at Kirtland Community College’s West Branch site, you will be trained to work with surgeons and other medical personnel to ensure a safe environment, including monitoring equipment to maximize every patient’s well-being during invasive and diagnostic procedures.

 Kirtland will prepare you for entry-level employment as a surgical technologist.
 The program will give you an understanding of: